mahdihassani-dev/rock-paper-scissors/README.md

 ## Test

-_After providing your model you may simply run test.py file to test your model._
+_After providing your model you could connect your webcam and run test.py file to test your model._

 my model is also availabe <a href="https://www.kaggle.com/models/mahdihassani83/rock-paper-scissors-model">here</a>.you can download and enjoy It :)